 Level 1 Regional Resource Trauma Center

 According to the U.S. News & World Report, Penn Presbyterian Medical Center (PPMC) is #1 in the region and #10 in the nation.
-Penn Medicine’s Level 1 Trauma Center is located in their Pavilion for Advanced Care (PAC).
-Also on their campus is Penn Medicine Universty City (PMUC).
-PennSTAR flight is the aeromedical service which covers 11 counties in Pennsylvania and much of Delaware and New Jersey.
+Penn Medicine’s Level 1 Trauma Center is located in its Pavilion for Advanced Care (PAC).
+Also on their campus is Penn Medicine University City (PMUC).
+PennSTAR flight is the aeromedical service that covers 11 counties in Pennsylvania and much of Delaware and New Jersey.
 PPMC is also a leader in robotic-assisted surgery.

 St. Christopher’s Hospital for Children